Energising Education with Renewable Power - THISDAYLIVE

-In an effort to change the erratic power situation in institutions of higher learning in Nigeria, the federal government has inaugurated a solar hybrid power plant at Alex Ekwueme Federal University, Ndufu-Alike Ikwo, in Ebonyi State.
-Funke Olaode, who was at the inauguration reports
+In an effort to change the erratic power situation in institutions of higher learning in Nigeria, the Federal Government has inaugurated a solar hybrid power plant at Alex Ekwueme Federal University, Ndufu-Alike Ikwo (FUNAI), in Ebonyi State.
+Funke Olaode, who was at the commissioning ceremony reports

 The Federal Government commissioned a 2.8MW solar hybrid power plant at Alex Ekwueme Federal University, Ndufu-Alike Ikwo (FUNAI), Ebonyi State, on August 2, signalling a resolve to provide uninterrupted electricity to university campuses through off grid power sources.
 It was the first to be commissioned at the 37 universities and seven affiliated teaching hospitals under the government’s Energising Education Programme (EEP).

-Implemented by Rural Electrification Agency (REA), the project was commissioned by Vice President Yemi Osinbajo and other dignitaries.
+Implemented by Rural Electrification Agency (REA), the project was commissioned by Vice President Yemi Osinbajo with other dignitaries.

 EEP is a Federal Government intervention focused on developing off-grid, dedicated and independent power plants, as well as rehabilitating existing distribution infrastructure to supply clean, reliable power and renewable energy.
 FUNAI’s over 7,700 students and 1,819 faculty staff would be benefitting from the solar-powered debut under the intervention programme.
 The programme will help to improve the quality of education, research and health care services at the federal universities and teaching hospitals across the country.

-The commissioning ceremony at FUNAI also featured the graduation of 20 all-female Science, Technology, Engineering and Mathematics (STEM) participants, who received certificates of completion for renewable energy training, and launch of 7.5 kilometres of solar-powered street lights as well as a world-class training centre for renewable energy.
+The commissioning ceremony at FUNAI also featured the graduation of 20 all-female STEM participants, who received certificates of completion for renewable energy training, and launch of 7.5 kilometres of solar-powered street lights as well as a world-class training centre for renewable energy.

 The solar power plant is equipped with state-of-the-art facilities, such as 8mwh capacity battery bank, inverters and power panel, world-class training centre, and transformers.
 The project is the product of a collaboration between the REA, Federal Ministry of Power, Works and Housing; Federal Ministry of Environment; and the National Universities Commission (NUC).
 It is executed by Sterling & Wilson, a solutions and services provider providing business solutions for solar, wind energy, transmission and distribution, hybrid energy storage and turnkey data centres to organisations across the world.